debops/debops/docs/ansible/roles/debops.ifupdown/defaults-detailed.rst

 ``forward``
   Optional, boolean.
-If absent and an interface is a bridge, or present and ``True``, the role will generate configuration for the debops.ferm_ Ansible role to enable packet forwarding for a given interface.
+If absent and an interface is a bridge, or present and ``True``, the role will generate configuration for the :ref:`debops.ferm` to enable packet forwarding for a given interface.

 ``forward_interface_ferm_rule_enabled``
   Optional, boolean.
 Should a Firewall rule be configured which matches new